a-rich/DJ-Tools/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Title (Artist2 Remix) - Artist1, Artist2.mp3`

-`NOTE`: before importing tracks for the first time, it's _highly_ recommended that you use MP3 tagging software (e.g. [Mp3tag](https://www.mp3tag.de/en/) or [Picard](https://picard.musicbrainz.org/)) to extract title and artist tags from the file names automatically
+`NOTE`: before importing unprocessed tracks, it's _highly_ recommended that you use MP3 tagging software (e.g. [Mp3tag](https://www.mp3tag.de/en/) or [Picard](https://picard.musicbrainz.org/)) to extract title and artist tags from the file names automatically

 `NOTE`: it's also _highly_ recommended that you use Mixed In Key to do your melodic key analysis.
 Mixed In Key is the most accurate key analysis software out there and is _much_ better than Rekordbox's key analysis.
 Make sure you turn off `KEY` under `Preferences > Analysis > Track Analysis Setting`.